linuxbox-cz/pgdist/README.md

 pgdist role-rm My_beautiful_role
 ```

-* Do you hate your role so much, you want to delete it?
-Yep, above command.
+**ARGS - required**:

+- `role_name` - name of role you want to remove from project

-**NOTICE** - If you already made some role in your database, this will not help you to remove it from database.
+**NOTICE** - If you already made some role in your database, this will not help you to remove it from database, it only removes from project.

 List roles in project: